 What is a confirmation statement?

-A confirmation statement is a requirement for every company (including dormant and non-trading companies) confirming that all information required to be delivered by the company to the Registrar in relation to the confirmation period has been delivered, or is being delivered at the same time as the confirmation statement.
+A confirmation statement is a requirement for every company (including dormant and non-trading companies).
+It confirms that all information required to be delivered by the company to the Registrar in relation to the confirmation period has been delivered or is being delivered at the same time as the confirmation statement.

 What form do I use?

-You must submit it within 14 days after the end of each 12 month review period.
-Your 12 month review period starts on either:
+You must submit your confirmation statement within 14 days after the end of each 12-month review period.
+Your 12-month review period starts on either:

 the date your company incorporated

 the date you filed your last confirmation statement

 Therefore, a confirmation statement must be provided in every 12-month period.
 However, a company can choose to provide a confirmation statement at any point prior to this due date.